the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ## Having connection issues?

-You want the dot in the top left inside SideQuest to be green and state it is connected, or yellow with instructions.
+If not seeing green dot in the top left inside SideQuest to be green, or yellow with instructions.

 #### First things to try